MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 watch to select the polling method in spite of the availability of a normally better one.

-For a detailed discussion, see: `Delivery Completion <../Explanation/DetectFileHasChanged.html>`_
+For a detailed discussion, see: `Detecting File Changes <../Explanation/DetectFileHasChanged.html>`_

 NOTE::